- Things to Do

 Once the residential address of prominent merchants, Fourth Street became downtown’s primary retail, corporate and entertainment corridor throughout the 19th and 20th centuries.
 Stretching from the Ohio River, south to Broadway, these seven blocks have seen a dramatic transition through the years – from pastoral to residential use, followed by rapid commercial growth, urban decay and now sweeping revitalization.
 Just south of Broadway you’ll discover one of the city’s nine Carnegie Libraries.
 Built between 1906 and 1908 the Louisville Free Public Library Main Branch’s grounds were also designed by famed landscape architect Frederick Law Olmsted.

 Fourth Street has again become the place for generations of diners, shoppers, theater-goers and urbanites to see and be seen.
 The avenue houses the city’s two grand, historic hotels – the Brown and the Seelbach – each famous in their own right.
+The 304 room Embassy Suites Downtown is a modern hotel housed in the former historic Stewart’s Dry Goods Building and is listed on the National Register of Historic Places in Louisville.
 At the Ohio River is the city’s only riverfront hotel, and one of the southeast’s largest with 600 spacious suites and 700 guest rooms – the Galt House Hotel & Suites.

 Check out a show at the historic Louisville Palace.
 Opened in 1928, the theatre is a lavish Spanish Baroque Revival style with fountains, statues and tapestries.
 In the foyer, the “Ceiling of Celebrities” contains 141 medallion faces of famous men, including the Palace’s architect John Eberson.